Project is supported by:

 This exhibition presents spring as a self-replicating topic, which is brought by the power of art into the exhibition space of the gallery.
-The artist himself conceives the construction of this exhibition as a “recipe of spring” woven from sounds, plants, scents and light.
+Ivan Karpov conceives the construction of this exhibition as a “recipe of spring” woven from sounds, plants, scents and light.
 The “elementums” from which this eternally awakening canvas is woven are gathered at the exhibition into a single installation sequence.
 Essentially, an entire laboratory is formed at the exhibition, a series of experiences, and at their measured pace an enchanting renewal of the world is born by the will of the creator.
 As we move from hall to hall, we get closer to the artist’s concept, to give a perceptual map of the spring mood – varia mens – endless variations on the motion of an abundance of natural power.
 The work of art manifests itself in a certain violation of this synthesis: by dispersing spring into “elementums” like an alchemist, the artist then gathers its fantastic living organism into a whole.
 The nature of this gathering is firmly connected with the time of the exhibition – the bright sun and awakening nature, and is also connected with the space – the integral floristic assemblies, literally sculptured in the whiteness of the gallery, also transform the place.

 The author observes the customary aspects of plant life – vegetative growth, symbioses, rhizomatic proliferation, and presents this tender life as analytical procedures of viewing and projection into natural processes.
 Projection primarily from the non-human side.

 Does nature need our gaze to bask in the rays of its own calm and disorder?
 Do we get closer to the essence of art when we overcome the mimetic boundary established by our own conditional presence around customary exhibition forms?